-As soon as you receive an incoming call with an available user, Aircall will distribute the call to that user and the call will ring to their Phone application.
-This includes all applications they are signed into as well as any forwarding devices that are enabled on their user profile.
+As soon as you receive an incoming call with an available user, Aircall will distribute the call to that user, which will ring to their Phone application.
+This includes all applications they are signed into, as well as any forwarding devices that are enabled on their user profile.
 The same status is showcased on all of the phones that you are logged into.

 Calls are distributed in the order of first in, first out.
 This means that the older the call, the quicker it will be distributed to the next available user.
-If a user is a part of multiple teams or assigned to several lines and is busy when a new call is coming into the line, the user will be included in the distribution as soon as they are available again.
+If a user is a part of multiple teams or assigned to several lines, and is busy when other calls are ringing lines they are assigned to, they will be included back in each distribution as soon as they are available again.

-This also includes when a new call is ringing and a user was previously engaged in a call, in wrap-up time, or still in mandatory tagging, Aircall will then include the user in the distribution once they become available again.
-Users will then be able to answer calls that have already been waiting in the queue.
+This also includes when a new call comes in and a user was previously engaged in a call, in wrap-up time, or still in mandatory tagging.
+Aircall will include the user in the distribution once they have become available again, and they will then be able to answer calls that have already been waiting in the queue.

 Keep in mind that if teams or users are busy and unavailable to take the call, the call will not be dispatched and will remain in the queue for the allotted queuing time until a previously busy user becomes available again (this also includes users that are offline).
 However, depending on your settings, there may need to be at least one user currently busy for a call to wait within the queue.
-If no users are busy, and everyone is either Offline or Unavailable, the call will skip to the next position in the queue.
+By default, if no users are busy, and everyone is either Offline or Unavailable, the call will skip to the next position in the queue.

 Aircall will select a random user within the team that is available as well as wait for any busy user (they will be added back into the distribution if they become available before the end of the team queueing time.
 The selected user will ring for 25 seconds before the call rings another random user.
 This repeats until the queue time has passed, or all agents are unavailable, depending on your settings.

 Aircall will ring to all available users, as well as wait for any busy user to become available again (they will be added back into the distribution if they become available before the end of the team queueing time).